 The heritage management specialization emphasizes extensive investigation in the field of heritage management.
 Graduates from the heritage management specialization of the program are prepared to enhance local, regional, and national sociological and scientific values; encourage preservation and stewardship of cultural and natural heritage; advocate public service; and direct educational programing designed to derive maximum advantage from innovative technology without the loss of cultural identity and biodiversity.
 The heritage management specialization is configured to allow students to emphasize areas of special interest such as heritage administration, conservation, interpretation, heritage education, and use (heritage tourism and ecotourism).
 The specialization offers both theoretical and practical coursework designed to prepare graduates to be leaders in the heritage management field.

 The chairperson of the program administers the museum science program.
-Interested persons should contact the Museum of Texas Tech University for a comprehensive packet of information about the program.
+Interested persons should contact the Museum of Texas Tech University for comprehensive information about the program and application materials.
 Applicants will be considered for admission to the museum science program after the following materials are received: (1) two letters of reference from persons knowledgeable of the student’s academic and professional abilities and (2) a completed career summary statement.
-Forms are included in the information packet.
 Prior to admission consideration, students must complete the online application through the Graduate School and satisfy the requirements of the university, including an official transcript of complete undergraduate coursework and GRE scores.
 Once that process is concluded, program admission and competitive scholarship awards are based on three general categories of criteria:

 - Academic Record.
 All academic records may be considered – 60 hours, total, major, post-baccalaureate.